 Databases publishing foreign primary law vary significantly in their coverage, and do not always offer translations of foreign legal materials.
-You will sometimes need to consult multiple databases in searching for foreign primary law using commercial or web-bases platforms.
+You will sometimes need to consult multiple databases in searching for foreign primary law using commercial or web-based platforms.
 Consulting a foreign legal research guide may help you determine whether the jurisdiction publishes various primary materials on the web, and if not, whether commercial databases do.
 In consulting a research guide, you may identify commercial databases offering coverage of your jurisdiction that are not available at Vanderbilt, and/or are not widely available in U.S. libraries.
 If you have a strong need for the material, investigate whether the vendor offers trial or short-term subscriptions for academic researchers.
 If you have identified a particular document available in a database we do not host at Vanderbilt, our interlibrary loan staff can sometimes obtain it from a library who subscribes to that resource.

 Westlaw and Lexis both provide some primary law materials from foreign jurisdictions, but coverage varies significantly between platforms and across jurisdictions, and researchers should bear in mind that only U.S. content is searchable from the main search bar these platforms.
 As such, researchers may gain a more accurate sense of what is available for their jurisdiction by first selecting: